SaadAhmedSalim/SaadAhmedSalim/README.md

 :pushpin: * I will learn socket programming and make own server for our project .
 (With Team Mates)  (done)

 :repeat: * I will learn google colab and machine learning methods thoroughly.
+(Partially done)

    :wink: * I will do something fishy.
  </b>